ahmdrz/goinsta/README.md

 func main() {
   insta := goinsta.New("USERNAME", "PASSWORD")

-  // You can set a proxy as a transporter in goinsta
-  // insta.SetProxy("http://localhost:8080", true) // true for insecure connections
-  if err := insta.Login(); err != nil {
-    fmt.Println(err)
-    return
-  }

   // Export your configuration
   // after exporting you can use Import function instead of New function.
   // insta, err := goinsta.Import("~/.goinsta")